storj/docs/src/pages/dcs/how-tos/sync-files-with-rclone/rclone-with-native-integration/index.md

 ```

 {% callout type="info"  %}
-If you enter the a 3rd-party satellite, the address must include also the node ID of the satellite.
+If you enter a 3rd-party satellite, the address must also include the node ID of the satellite.
 This is required to establish a secure connection with the satellite.
 {% /callout %}

 The second step of creating a new access grant is to enter your generated [](docId\:OXSINcFRuVMBacPvswwNU).